Sillymoosey/BestSports/README.md

 ## Steps
 1. Created base template using PowerShell.
-2. followed all the steps in chapter 7.
+2. followed all the steps in chapter 7 - started the cart and products list.
-3. followed all steps of chapter 8.
+3. followed all steps of chapter 8 - finished the Checkout and cart.
-4. followed all steps of chapter 9.
+4. followed all steps of chapter 9 - added Razor Pages.
+5. followed all steps of chapter 10 - Added Blazor Pages.
 ## First running page
 This is a picture of the beggining page for the project at its intial startup
 ![FirstBuild](FirstBuild.PNG)